 Note: This article contains Amazon Affiliate links.
 If you make a purchase through one, we receive a small commission at no charge to you.
 Thanks for your support!

 One of our most frequently received emails contains this question in one form or another: “I have a great idea for a podcast, but I don’t know how to get started.
-What recording gear do I need?
+What starter podcast equipment do I need?
+Do I need a lot of tech knowledge?
 What is the learning curve like?”

 Headphones: You can use headphones as simple as an iPhone headset or as professional as Shure SRH940’s.
 Keep in mind that anyone listening to your podcast will likely not have fancy headphones – they may be listening in their car or on a jog.
 We use these headphones.